AlexFabre/Pretty-ASCII/README.md

 # Pretty-ASCII
-A python script that generate a SVG ASCII table image
+A python script that generate a SVG image of the ASCII table

 # Usage